Central Auditory Processing Disorders (CAPD)

 people’s difficulty adapting to hearing aids or inability to function in

 What Are the Symptoms

-off endings to words.
-Tendency to confuse similar sounding words.
-More time is often needed to process orally presented information.
+or leaving off endings to words.
+Tendency to confuse similar sounding

+orally.
+More time is often needed to process orally presented

 - Difficulty with directionality.

 - Low academic performance, especially in the areas of reading, comprehension,